Best Dallas High Schools

 In addition to their traditional open enrollment schools, a number of Texas school districts also operate selective enrollment schools.
 Selective enrollment schools provide career-oriented or specialized curriculum in addition to academic subjects, and admittance typically is based on students' previous academic performance and interests demonstrated in student interviews, auditions, essays, and other similar faculty assessments.
 As would be expected, since admission to selective enrollment schools generally is highly selective and limited, the average standardized test results of the selective enrollment schools generally are much higher than results attained by the open enrollment schools that their students otherwise would attend.

-School for the Talented and Gifted, School of Science and Engineering and Rangel Young Women's Leadership School retained their top three positions from the previous year rankings in this 2019 best Dallas selective enrollment high school ranking.
+School for the Talented and Gifted, School of Science and Engineering and Rangel Young Women's Leadership School again for the second year straight hold the top three positions from the previous year rankings in this 2020 best Dallas selective enrollment high school ranking.
 School for the Talented and Gifted and School of Science and Engineering also were again recognized as the top ranked selective enrollment schools in Texas.

 |% students met criteria|